pulibrary/dpul-collections/architecture-decisions/0002-indexing.md

 ### Hydration

-Hydration will copy records from Figgy and place them into a cache in DPUL-Collections.
+The Hydrator will query Figgy's `orm_resources` table for newly updated records and copy them into a local postgres cache (the Hydration Log).
 This pattern will allow us to do the transformation and indexing steps no matter the uptime or performance characteristics of our source repository.

-The Hydrator will query Figgy's `orm_resources` table for newly updated records and copy them into a local postgres cache that has the following structure:
+The Hydration Log has the following structure:

 | id   | data  | log_order | log_version | record_id |
 |------|-------|-----------|-------------|-----------|